 Many software programs exist to streamline processes and increase productivity towards operational efficiency.
 As Telecom Operators enter the era of digitalization, making the best choice among the large panel of available solutions is far from easy.
 The rise of new technologies creates confusion on how to achieve the promise of increased performance and achievement with tools adapted to one’s context and people.
+Managers can use certain strategies to ensure the adoption of new technologies, our implementation expert shares 5 tips.

 Buying the appropriate software is only the first step to change.
 Often, the assurance of a successful implementation in a human context is being overlooked when selecting a future partner or solution supplier.
 However, if the implementation of the new software isn’t planned well or accepted by staff, then all the time and money invested in a solution will fly out the window.
 This turns the implementation process as a critical aspect of selecting a partner: how much time will be devoted to training?
 Who will be on location?
 How will the implementation be evaluated?
 What support is provided after the implementation?
 Customer success is a job in its own for it entails varied aspects ranging from change management to technical expertise.
 The right partner will commit to successful implementation with a fine balance of soft and hard skills.